-Teen convicted in brutal beating death of elderly woman is sentenced to life in prison
+teen convicted of murdering elderly woman sentenced to life without parole

 A judge sentenced David Moses to life in prison without the possibility of parole.